-Figure 1.
-Generated 3D CAD network (Left) and some selected nodes in the network (Right) Dijkstra's Algorithm for 3D Network: After we have established a 3D network for the indoor area, important information like IDs, distances, and potential candidates of nodes need to be retrieved, they are very important for the algorithm and can be extracted and assigned with proper IDs.
+Figure 1: Generated 3D CAD network

+After we have established a 3D network for the indoor area, important information like IDs, distances, and potential candidates of nodes need to be retrieved, they are very important for the algorithm and can be extracted and assigned with proper IDs.
 By putting ID to each node, then the network is now applicable for Dijkstra's algorithm.

 The next step is to calculate the distance between the connected nodes (i.e. successor and predecessor nodes).
 It is not necessary to calculate the distance between all the nodes in the network as this will consume a lot of time.
 If node #1 is connected to node #2 and node #3, then the calculation will be based on those three nodes.
 To accomplish that, information on predecessor and successor nodes is important.
 To make computers understand which nodes are connected or not, therefore the network data file must be examined thoroughly.
 From here the data file will be examined in order to find the useful data and to determine the connected/reachable node.
-The distance between nodes for 3D network can easily be calculated by using simple mathematical formula, see Figure 2.
-Example: distance between node A $(x_1, y_1, z_1)$ to node B $(x_2, y_2, z_2)$ ,

-Figure 2.
-3D point differential for node A $(x_1, y_1, z_1)$ and node B $(x_2, y_2, z_2)$ in 3D axis.
-Delta $(\partial)$ for x, y and z can be calculate by finding the differential between nodes, $$\partial X = (x_2 - x_1); \partial Y = (y_2 - y_1); \partial Z = (z_2 - z_1)$$ Then the distance (D) could be derived by two equations as below:

-$D = \sqrt{(h^2 + \partial Z^2)}$ .....
-Equation 1 h can be derived by:

-$h = \sqrt{(\partial X^2 + \partial Y^2)}$ ....Equation 2 By combining both equation 1 and 2, the final equation to find the distance (D) between the nodes is: $$D = \sqrt{[(\partial X^{2} + \partial Y^{2}) + \partial Z^{2}]} \text{ or}$$ $$D = \sqrt{[(x2 - x1)^{2} + (y2 - y1)^{2} + (z2 - z1)^{2}]}$$ Then from here, the Dijkstra's algorithm can be executed successfully as in the case of 2D network.
-Indoor Shortest Path Result: Figure 3 shows the result of the Dijkstra's calculation statistics.
+Figure 2 shows the result of the Dijkstra's calculation statistics.
 The shortest path calculation windows displays the information about the Status, Date, Calculation time, Nodes Calculated, Nodes Used, Shortest Distance, and both information about current and destination location (including the x, y and z coordinates).
 The Status of the calculation is the information whether the executable calculation is successful or the destination location is not reachable for the user to navigate to.
 Shortest Distance shows the distance (shortest) in meters from current location to destination location.
-The system also able to show the shortest route graphically in the 3D network as illustrated (see Figure 3).
+The system also able to show the shortest route graphically in the 3D network as illustrated (see Figure 2).
 The shortest route of the 3D navigation is highlighted.

-Dijkstra's Sh ortest Path Algorithm C Calculation Result - Status: z Statistic: Date Time Executed - <-> Processing Stopped \$. a Nodes Calculated Nodes Used Distance (Shortest) Current Location Information: Destination Location Information: X: 6 n/Staff Name: atellite Navigation Res Room/Staff Name: Hydro I and Hydro II Lecture Room Roor n Number: 403-01 Room Number: Floor : 4 Block: CO6 Floor: 1 Block: C04 Sancel Figure 3.
-The Shortest Route Calculation Windows 3.2 Outdoor Navigation The second component of the system is the outdoor navigation.
+Figure 2: The Shortest Route Calculation Windows

+The second component of the system is the outdoor navigation.
 The 3D outdoor navigation is developed to navigate users from location A to location B and at the same time provides them with the real spatial information of the area e.g. shapes of buildings, structures, and other objects.
-As mentioned in the previous sections, 2D navigation systems are proven to be useful in locating the desired locations, but with 3D navigation system, users can see how the real environment looks like, marks out the possible navigational landmarks (i.e. distinctpermanent objects or buildings) and familiarized themselves with the routes.
-Figure 4 shows the outdoor environment in the navigation system.
+As mentioned in the previous sections, 2D navigation systems are proven to be useful in locating the desired locations, but with 3D navigation system, users can see how the real environment looks like, marks out the possible navigational landmarks (i.e. distinct-permanent objects or buildings) and familiarized themselves with the routes.
+Figure 3 shows the outdoor environment in the navigation system.

 This navigation system, like in most 3D games, allows users to walk around and explore the outdoor environment.
 In detail, the system provides users with the following functionality e.g. users can set a desired destination and navigate to it, and retrieves information of the surrounding buildings.